 The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

-Your website is the foundation of your online presence, but it's only one pillar of a larger structure.
-As we discussed in The 3 Pillars Every Service Business Needs to Get Found Online, your Google Business Profile (GBP) works alongside your website, social media presence, and backlinks to create a complete system that helps customers find you, trust you, and choose you.
+Your website is the foundation of your online presence, but it's only one piece of a larger structure.
+As we covered in The 3 Pillars Every Service Business Needs to Get Found Online, your Google Business Profile (GBP) works hand in hand with your website, social media presence, and backlinks to create a complete system that helps customers find you, trust you, and ultimately choose you.

-This guide takes a deep dive into that first pillar—your Google Business Profile—and gives you everything you need to set it up correctly, optimize it for maximum visibility, and maintain it so your phone keeps ringing.
+This guide goes deep on that first pillar—your Google Business Profile—and walks you through everything you need to set it up the right way, optimize it for maximum visibility, and maintain it so your phone keeps ringing.

 Why Google Business Profile Matters for Service Businesses